Ramón Castro (third baseman): Guerreros de Oaxaca

 He played in five games with the Guerreros de Oaxaca in 2010.

 York Revolution

 Castro set Revolution season records in 2010 with a .339 batting average, 37 doubles and a .437 on-base percentage, ranking second in the Atlantic League in all three categories.
 His performance earned him First Team Atlantic League All-Star honors for the third time in his career.
 The Valencia, Venezuela native also had a 68-game errorless streak from May 15, 2010, through July 29, 2010.
 Then, he went on to bat .375 in the 2010 postseason.
 His final highlight was driving in the championship-clinching run on a tenth-inning sacrifice fly during Game 3 of the Atlantic League Championship Series at Bridgeport Bluefish.

-Rimini Baseball Club (IBL)
+Rimini Baseball Club

 Castro batted .328 (397-for-1396) in 1,396 Atlantic League games before joining the Rimini Baseball Club of the Italian Baseball League in 2013.